Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Numerical experiments

 \subsubsection{Adversarial setting}

-The key result in \Cref{sec:unfolding_realistic} is that the Sliced interval constructions both reduce over-coverage and expected interval length compared with the OSB interval.
-In this section, we show that for the adversarial parameter setting the OSB interval does not achieve nominal coverage, whereas all four of our interval constructions do achieve nominal coverage while still reducing the expected interval length in the case of the Sliced interval constructions compared to the OSB interval.
-The corresponding estimated coverage and expected length results are shown in \Cref{fig:unfolding_coverage_length_adversarial}.
+We show that for the adversarial parameter setting, the OSB interval does not achieve nominal coverage, whereas all four of our interval constructions do while still reducing the expected interval length in the case of the Sliced interval constructions compared to the OSB interval (see \Cref{fig:unfolding_coverage_length_adversarial} for primary results).

-Both Global interval constructions and the Sliced Optimized interval over-cover, with the Sliced Optimized over-covering to a lesser extent than the Global intervals.
-The Sliced Inverted interval achieves nominal coverage within the statistical uncertainty.
-The estimated expected lengths tell a story similar to that of the smooth example, with the Global intervals showing the longest average interval lengths, the Sliced intervals showing the shortest, and the OSB interval being between the two.
+Both Global interval constructions and the Sliced Optimized interval over-cover, while the Sliced Inverted intervals achieve nominal coverage within statistical uncertainty.
+The estimated expected lengths are similar to those of the smooth example, with the Global intervals showing the longest average interval lengths, the Sliced intervals showing the shortest, and the OSB interval being between the two.
 Importantly, the Sliced intervals are again significantly shorter than the OSB interval, even though the OSB interval does not achieve nominal coverage.
 The Sliced Inverted interval shows a $18.9$\% average interval length reduction over OSB while the Sliced Optimized interval shows an $11.4$\% average interval length reduction.